rprasath/iis-performance-counter/README.md

 # iis-performance-counter

-Console application to read active connections for all websiteds in IIS
+Console application to read active connections for all websites in IIS

 ## Technology